 Don’t plant when the sun is blazing down.
-Pick a cool time even a cloudy day is best to plant crops.
+Pick a fantastic time; even a cloudy day is best to grow crops.

-It is important to keep the plants moist for the first week or two to allow seedlings to establish roots.
+It is crucial to keep the plants moist for the first week or two to allow seedlings to establish roots.

 Tips for Planting at the Right Time

-- Utilize the free resources to see best planting times in your region
+- Utilize the free resources to see the best planting times in your region

 - Plant on a Cloudy Day if possible

-Write down what you did and what works Keep notes throughout your gardening season.
+Write down what you did and what works.
+Then, keep notes throughout your gardening season.
 When I first started my vegetable garden I was sure I would remember everything.

 I didn’t.
 Write everything down and keep it in a safe place.

-I hope the tips above help you to get started with creating a vegetable garden from scratch.
+I hope the tips above help you start creating a vegetable garden from scratch.

 So there you have it!
 Everything you need to get started on your backyard vegetable garden.
 Gardening can be a fun, rewarding activity for the whole family, and by following these tips, you’ll be able to grow food that everyone will love.
 Don’t forget to enjoy the process – getting your hands dirty and watching your garden grow is half the fun!